openyurtio/openyurt/docs/proposals/20220307-nodepool-governance-capability.md

 - Https Server Certificate

-coordinator-controller prepares the tls server certificate for kube-apiserer in pool-coordinator and mounts it into the pod through a secret by using the patch feature of YurtAppSet. pool-coordinator runs in HostNetWork mode, and the https server listening address is: https://{nodeIP}:10270.
+coordinator-controller prepares the tls server certificate for kube-apiserer in yurt-coordinator and mounts it into the pod through a secret by using the patch feature of YurtAppSet. yurt-coordinator runs in HostNetWork mode, and the https server listening address is: https://{nodeIP}:10270.

 - Service Discovery

-pool-coordinator provides services by ClusterIP Service in Kubernetes, and all pool-coordinators share the service IP.
+yurt-coordinator provides services by ClusterIP Service in Kubernetes, and all yurt-coordinators share the service IP.

-In order to ensure that pool-coordinator only serves nodes in the same node pool, the annotation of service topology needs to be added to the pool-coordinator service.
+In order to ensure that yurt-coordinator only serves nodes in the same node pool, the annotation of service topology needs to be added to the yurt-coordinator service.

 #### Operations and Maintenance in NodePool

-In terms of operation and maintenance, pool-coordinator supports two types of requests:
+In terms of operation and maintenance, yurt-coordinator supports two types of requests:

 - GET requests for resources in NodePool, such as nodes, pods, etc.
 - Native kubernetes operation and maintenance requests for pods in NodePool, such as kubectl logs/exec/cp/attach, etc.

 To support the above capabilities, the following problems need to be solved:

-##### Write Resources to pool-coordinator
+##### Write Resources to yurt-coordinator

 In OpenYurt, the data flow between cloud and edge is: kube-apiserver --> yurthub --> kubelet (and other clients).
-In order to ensure data consistency and efficiency, pool-coordinator reuses the current data flow of OpenYurt.
+In order to ensure data consistency and efficiency, yurt-coordinator reuses the current data flow of OpenYurt.
-The data flow of pool-coordinator is: kube-apiserver --> yurthub --> pool-coordinator.
-Data in pool-coordinator is written by each YurtHub.
+The data flow of yurt-coordinator is: kube-apiserver --> yurthub --> yurt-coordinator.
+Data in yurt-coordinator is written by each YurtHub.

-YurtHub updates data to pool-coordinator, so it requires Create/Update permissions for resources.
-After the pool-coordinator starts, we need to prepare the CRD NodePool, clusterrolebinding associated with `system:nodes` group and admin clusterrole in the kube-apiserver.
+YurtHub updates data to yurt-coordinator, so it requires Create/Update permissions for resources.
+After the yurt-coordinator starts, we need to prepare the CRD NodePool, clusterrolebinding associated with `system:nodes` group and admin clusterrole in the kube-apiserver.
 This ensures that YurtHub can successfully write to etcd using node client certificate.

 ![](../img/nodepool-governance/img-2.png)

-##### Kubeconfig for users to access pool-coordinator
+##### Kubeconfig for users to access yurt-coordinator

 Kubeconfig is generated by coordinator-controller, and the organization configuration of client certificate is: `openyurt:coordinators`.

-In addition, add the get permission of the resource and the operation and maintenance permissions(logs/exec) for the group `openyurt:coordinators` to kube-apiserver of pool-coordinator.
+In addition, add the get permission of the resource and the operation and maintenance permissions(logs/exec) for the group `openyurt:coordinators` to kube-apiserver of yurt-coordinator.

 #### NodePool Autonomy